BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 [FuncyTag](https://github.com/BrentNoorda/FuncyTag) Javascript Tutorial
 =========

+This is a step-by-step introduction to the features of FuncyTag in Javascript.
+This tutorial is also available as a [FuncyTag Python Tutorial](PYTHON_TUTORIAL.md).

 * [1: basic use](#1)
 * [2: setting attributes: funcyTag option object == html attributes](#2)
 * [3: cssCamelStyles](#3)